biyacraft/kit-list/README.md

     },
 ]
 ```
-6. ***Navigate to the src/data/index.ts file*** This is where import the kit you added data.
+6. ***Navigate to the src/data/index.ts file*** This is where import the data you added.
 The code should look something like this:
 ```
 export const kits = [
   ...toolsKit,